stuarteberg/graph-tool/doc/quickstart.rst

    `True`, in which case it becomes :math:`O(1)`, at the expense of additional data of size :math:`O(E)`.

-   No edge descriptors are ever invalidated after edge removal.
+   No edge descriptors are ever invalidated after edge removal, with the exception of the edge being removed.

 Since vertices are uniquely identifiable by their indexes, there is no need to keep the vertex descriptor lying around to access them at a later point.
-If we know its index, one can obtain the descriptor of a vertex with a given index using the :meth:`~graph_tool.Graph.vertex` method,
+If we know its index, we can obtain the descriptor of a vertex with a given index using the :meth:`~graph_tool.Graph.vertex` method,